gbmhunter/blog/content/pages/electronics/components/capacitors/_index.md

 Here is an example schematic:

-{{< figure src="/images/2011/09/energy-loss-while-charging-a-capacitor-schematic.png" width="573px" caption="A schematic showing the basic circuit while charging a capacitor, highlighting the energy lost in the series resistance." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/energy-loss-while-charging-a-capacitor-schematic.png" width="573px" caption="A schematic showing the basic circuit while charging a capacitor, highlighting the energy lost in the series resistance."  >}}

 This quite significant and fixed energy loss has implications when it comes to charging caps in low-power circuits (e.g. running of a battery), and sizing resistors (including NTC thermistors) for limiting the inrush current to capacitors, normally as part of the front end to a power supply or motor driver.